IMG_5420.JPG

 I graduated MIT with two degrees from the Department of Urban Studies and Planning - a Bachelor's in Planning, and a Master's of City Planning.
 My undergraduate thesis was on the Jubilee Line Extension in London, while my Master's thesis focused on Boston's Green Line Extension project, which I had worked on as an intern at MassDOT.

-Professional Certifications and Activities
+Awards, Certifications and Activities

 In 2018, I became a member of the American Institute of Certified Planners (AICP), and am a member of the American Planning Association (APA).